Muscular Endurance: Definition and Exercises for Sport

 - Triathlon and duathlon,

-- Cross country skiing,
+- Cross-country skiing,

 What factors affect it?

-A number of factors affect muscular endurance including:
+Several factors affect muscular endurance including:

 - Muscle fibre types